ziadsawalha/poser/README.md

     {"message":"Hello World!"}
     ```

-If you're wondering what goes in the scenes file, check out the [examples](examples). _NOTE: yaml support has not been added yet.
-Only json is currently supported._
+If you're wondering what goes in the scenes file, check out the [examples](examples).